Tulipa gesneriana var. dracontia

-Bulbs vary in size and are usually planted 4 to 6 inches deep, with 2 to 6 inches between them, in containers or in the garden.
+Bulbs vary in size and are usually planted four to six inches deep, with two to six inches between them, in containers or in the garden.

-There are many varieties available, ranging from petite 4-inch botanical species to 30-inch cultivated giants.
-All have a 4- to 6-inch spread.
+There are many varieties available, ranging from petite four-inch botanical species to 30-inch cultivated giants.
+All have a four- to six-inch spread.